yonrasgg/TechNomadiX/_posts/2024-07-01-principles-agile-explained.md

 In practice, delivering early allows developers and business stakeholders to collaborate, adjust priorities, and refine the features of a product in response to real-world user feedback.
 This iterative approach encourages **constant alignment** between developers and business needs.

-- **Sub-point A**: Early releases reduce risks by validating core functionality before investing too much effort in additional features.
+- Early releases reduce risks by validating core functionality before investing too much effort in additional features.
-- **Sub-point B**: Continuous feedback from real users makes the software more aligned with user expectations.
+- Continuous feedback from real users makes the software more aligned with user expectations.

 *[Reference: Agile Development - A Continuous Improvement Approach](https://link.springer.com/chapter/10.1007/978-3-662-44811-3_4)*